Rick Scott recently vetoed legislation that would have created a presumption of equal

 The determination of alimony is a serious and life changing event in most

 divorces.
-Having an experienced Florida family law attorney at your side
+Having an experienced Florida alimony attorney at your side is essential.

-is essential.
-Contact Albaugh law today to speak to a capable and qualified
+Contact Albaugh law today to speak to a capable and qualified family law